skahal/Skahal.Infrastructure.Repositories/README.md

 - Mono support
 - Fully tested on Windows and MacOSX
 - Tests coveraged
-- Good (and good used) design patterns
+- Good (and well used) design patterns

 --------